If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 The best face wash/cleanser for:

-Anyone who needs regular acid exfoliation to help with their anti-aging routine.
+Anyone who needs regular acid exfoliation to help with their anti-aging routine and acne condition.

 This anti-aging wash is actually a cleansing gel that contains 2 exfoliating acids to help reduce the appearance of fine lines and wrinkles.
-The powerful acid exfoliation means it isn’t suited to sensitive skin, but if you have dry, oily or combination skin then you should find this cleanser leaves you with a bright and fresh appearance.
+The powerful acid exfoliation means it isn’t suited to sensitive skin.
+But if you oily or combination skin, then you should find this cleanser leaves you with a bright and fresh appearance.

 - Combining two exfoliators is an effective way to ensure a consistently fresh and youthful appearance